honeypieio/rosshudson.co.uk/content/posts/20m-qrp-rig-prototype/index.md

 ### Xtal Filter

-I used a method by Pete Juliano () to make the xtal ladder filter.
+I used a method by Pete Juliano (N6QW) to make the xtal ladder filter.
 I can't find where this was published but I have drawn the schematic out on a piece of paper with his callsign on it so it must be his.
 I have found that the more effort I put into making a filter the worse it performs.
 This method is really easy and it works just fine for me

-The idea is that if you get four xtals with series resonance frequencies that are within 50Hz of eachother, plugging them into the circuit below should give you a reasonable filter for CW.
-The narrower the bandwidth the better but up to 750Hz is good enough
+The idea is that if you get four xtals with series resonance frequencies that are within 50Hz of eachother, plugging them into the circuit below should give you a reasonable filter for CW with an input and output impedance of roughly 170R.
+In this case my filter ended up with a bandwidth of 500Hz.
+The narrower the bandwidth the better but anything below 750Hz should be good enough

 ![Xtal ladder filter schematic](/posts/20m-qrp-rig-prototype/images/xtal-ladder-filter.jpg)

 I matched my crystals using a NanoVNA by connecting the input to one leg and output to the other leg - the series resonant frequency is the first peak.
-This doesn't account for the mismatched impedance between the xtal and the NanoVNA but I found that it works just as well as more complex methods, such as the one outlined in ["Crystal Ladder Filters for All"](https://www.arrl.org/files/file/QEX_Next_Issue/Nov-Dec_2009/QEX_Nov-Dec_09_Feature.pdf)
+This doesn't account for the mismatched impedance between the xtal and the NanoVNA but I found that it works just as well as more complex methods, such as the one outlined in ["Crystal Ladder Filters for All"](https://www.arrl.org/files/file/QEX_Next_Issue/Nov-Dec_2009/QEX_Nov-Dec_09_Feature.pdf) by Horst Steder (DJ6EV) and Jack A. Hardcastle (G3JIR)

+A great benefit of using a digital VFO is that you can very easily offset the LO and BFO frequencies if the resonant frequency of the xtal filter is slightly off from the desired IF

 ### Audio Amplifier